 We offer the following areas of concentration within the Apparel and Merchandising undergraduate program:

-The Apparel Design and Production concentration focuses on the development of knowledge and skills necessary to engage in the design of textile and apparel goods.
-Students who choose this concentration will complete coursework in aesthetics and design, illustratioin, pattern development, apparel construction techniques, and computer-aided design.
+The Apparel Design & Production curriculum focuses on the development of knowledge and skills necessary to engage in the design and creation of textile and apparel goods for an identified target market.
+This includes coursework in aesthetics and design, fashion/trend forecasting, fashion illustration, pattern development, material selection (e.g., fibers, fabrics, dyes/finishes), apparel construction techniques, computer-aided design (CAD), historic textiles and costume, and social-psychological aspects of dress.

 Click here to see the answers to frequently asked questions about the apparel design and production concentration.